Note: This is in the process of being rewritten and re organized so please bear with me. Mid January 2009

 Let's use a recent case that

-the defense lost in order to test my skills.
-Then you apraise my skill and tell me if I still have that legal edge.
+the defense lost in order to test my skills as an attorney in the modern age and tell me if I still have that legal edge.
 Remember

 that in this life I have never practiced law, taken a law class or studied

 it on my own.